 Exotic hardwoods are well know for being low-maintenance materials for decking.
 In most cases, you’ll only need to reseal it every other year as opposed to every year.
 Staining will only need to be done when you notice considerable fading, which will happen at a slower rate than with other decking materials.
 In most cases, the only maintenance needed is a spray down with the hose, or a quick sweep to off all the wet leaves in fall.

-Exotic hardwoods are an excellent choice for decks in Denver because of its natural resistance to all the things that cause a deck to decay and need replacing.
+Exotic hardwoods are an excellent choice for decks due to its natural resistance to all the things that cause a deck to decay and need replacing.
 Other materials will need protective finishes to avoid harmful damage from moisture, but the resins within exotic hardwoods allow the material to resist moisture, rot and insects without those extra finishes.
 They also tend to have a little more protection against the damage from the sun, because of those natural oils within.

-Exotic hardwood decks in Colorado tend to be a tad more expensive than common cedar and redwood decking upfront, but for good reason: it provides one of the highest values of any deck material available.
+Exotic hardwood decks tend to be a tad more expensive than common cedar and redwood decking upfront, but for good reason: it provides one of the highest values of any deck material available.
 To put it simply, you get a lot of “bang for your buck” because of their durability and aesthetic value.
-If you are interested in learning more about our exotic deck woods in Denver like ipe and tigerwood, please contact us to speak with a decking specialist today!
+If you are interested in learning more about our exotic deck woods like ipe, tigerwood and more, please contact us to speak with a decking specialist today!

 How are exotic hardwoods different from other decking materials?

 Unparalleled Beauty- The distinctive grains and colors that are found in exotic hardwoods are impossible to beat.
 Regardless of the look desired, contemporary, rustic, or distinctive – there is an exotic hardwood species that will accommodate your project